luke-h1/fe-talk-2024/slides.md

 <img src="/posthog.png" class="w-350"  />

 <!--
 To achieve this, we'll be using posthog.
 Posthog is a really good feature flagging and a/b testing platform.
-It also a generous free tier and other goodies that we're going to take a quick look at
+It also a generous free tier (about a million free requests a month or something like that) and other goodies that we're going to take a quick look at
 -->

 ---